darkn3rd/script-tut/README.md

 *TCL, AWK, and JScript (JavaScript) arrays are really associative arrays, but may have difficulty to enumerate arrays as there is no support for real arrays, so it'll be difficult to return a array containing keys or values.*

-*VBScript does not support associative arrays, but doesn't support real arrays (opposite of JScript), and has access to libraries that a class called Dictionary.
+*VBScript does not support associative arrays, but does support real arrays (opposite of JScript), and has access to libraries that a class called Dictionary.
 This is can be used, but is extremely limited.*

-*Many scripting languages do not have associative arrays, or any indirect support (or even arrays for that matter).
+*Many scripting languages do not have associative arrays, or even arrays for that matter.
 This includes Command Shell (BATCH), C Shell, POSIX Shell, and earlier versions of Bourne Again Shell.*

 *Korn Shell '93 has support for associative arrays.
-Other scripting languages, e.g. Perl, PowerShell, Python, Ruby, have both arrays and associative arrays.*
+Other scripting languages, e.g. Groovy, Perl, PowerShell, Python, Ruby, have both arrays and associative arrays.
+Perl calls them hashes, Python calls them dictionaries, and Groovy calls them maps*

 ### Subroutine